syedyasirkamal/agileproject/README.md

 > Our team performed multiple Daily Scrums.
 INSERT EVIDENCE OF ONE

 ### Daily Scrums - Last 24 Hours
-> Our team performed multiple Daily Scrums.
-INSERT EVIDENCE OF ONE
+> During each of our Daily Scrums, the developers answered the question.

 ### Daily Scrums - Next 24 Hours
 > Our team performed multiple Daily Scrums.
 INSERT EVIDENCE OF ONE